 - Cost comparisons to help you choose a calcium supplement offering the best value based on amounts of elemental calcium

-- The pros and cons of different forms of calcium such as carbonate, citrate, oyster shell, and coral calcium and which may be better for you
+- The pros and cons of different forms of calcium such as carbonate, citrate, oyster shell, and coral calcium and which may be best for you

-- The latest recommendations on calcium dosage by age and gender and for specific uses, as well as how much calcium may be too much and how best to take calcium supplements
+- Recommendations on calcium dosage by age and gender and for specific uses, as well as how much calcium may be too much and how best to take calcium supplements

 - Potential drug interactions and side effects of calcium supplements